cloudacademy/aws-xray-microservices-calc/README.md

 3. Create a new Amazon SQS queue.
 Record the SQS URL -  we will add this into the `.env` configuration file (step 4 below).

 4. Create a `.env` file in the project root directory.
-Add the following enviroment variables:
+Add the following environment variables:
 ```javascript
 AWS_ACCESS_KEY_ID=<your access key here>
 AWS_SECRET_ACCESS_KEY=<your secret access key here>